-Last Updated: February 20, 2026
+Last Updated: May 25, 2026, 2026

 This page documents corrections to content published in Signal in the Storm: A Practical Guide to Emergency, Field, and Resilient Radio Communications